Greene County News Digest - Xenia Gazette

 Bridge closure

-BATH TOWNSHIP — Medway Road Bridge is closed for bridge repair until further notice.
+BATH TOWNSHIP — The Medway Road bridge is closed for bridge repair until further notice.
 The closure will be between SR 235 in Greene County to Osborn Road in Clark County.
 The road will be open to local traffic only.

 Road closure

-SPRING VALLEY TOWNSHIP — West Spring Valley Paintersville Road will be closed for five days beginning April 9 to replace the culvert located at the intersection of SR 380 and Spring Valley Paintersville Road.
-Spring Valley Paintersville Road will be closed between State Route 380 and Anderson Road.
+SPRING VALLEY TOWNSHIP — West Spring Valley Paintersville Road will be closed for five days beginning Monday, April 9 to replace the culvert located at the intersection of SR 380 and Spring Valley Paintersville Road.
+Spring Valley Paintersville Road will be closed between S.R.
+380 and Anderson Road.
 ODOT is responsible for the work and detour, including routing and posting signs.
-The detour will run between US Route 68 and SR 380 using New Burlington Road in Clinton County.
+The detour will run between U.S. 68 and S.R.
+380 using New Burlington Road in Clinton County.

 Culvert closure

-CAESARSCREEK TOWNSHIP — New Hope Road will be closed approximately two weeks beginning Monday, April 16 to repair the culvert.
+CAESARSCREEK TWP.
+CLOSURE — A culvert on New Hope Road will be closed approximately two weeks beginning Monday, April 16 to repair the culvert.
 The closure will be between Hussey Road and E. Spring Valley Paintersville Road.
 All closures are weather permitting.

 NAMI suicide prevention